sedovalx/gradle-aspectj-binary/README.md

   `build/ajc.log` file and do not affect the build result.
 Otherwise, error or warning messages are printed in the build output and ajc errors (if any) break the build process.

+### Clean local build

+The examples project depends on a version of the plugin.
+In case of a clean build no plugin version exists in the repository.
+So I use a little bit hacky way to do the trick.

+     $ echo "include 'plugin'" > settings.gradle
+     $ ./gradlew clean :plugin:publishMavenJavaPublicationToMavenLocal
+     $ echo "include 'plugin', 'examples'" > settings.gradle
+     $ ./gradlew :examples:run